-January 31, 2017 – Michael van den Ham of Edmonton, Alberta, was the top finishing Canadian in the Elite Men’s race this past Sunday at the UCI Cyclo-cross World Championships in Bieles, Luxembourg.
+January 31, 2017 (Bieles, Luxembourg) – Michael van den Ham of Edmonton, Alberta, was the top finishing Canadian in the Elite Men’s race this past Sunday at the UCI Cyclo-cross World Championships in Bieles, Luxembourg.
 Van den Ham rode to 38th place in very muddy and slick conditions in a race which was dominated by the Belgians and Dutch.
 Pedal Magazine spoke to Van den Ham following the Worlds, and this is what he had to say:

 How was your race?